weavejester/ataraxy/README.md

 This will match any request with `q` as a parameter.
 For example, "/search?q=foo".

+In order to match query parameters, the request map needs a `:query-params` key, which is supplied by the [wrap-params][] middleware in Ring.

 By default, the parameters must be set for the route to match.
 If you want the parameters to be optional, you can prefix them with a "?".